Gromwind/allenar.github.com/source/_posts/2014-11-04-is-it-a-tree-is-it-a-bush.markdown

 ![alt text](https://allenar.github.com/images/IMG_26.JPG "Tree Guys")

 Sunday, Dad and Chainsaw.
 Three things which when combined will make a really big dent in any bush-tree.
-I was predominantly on rope duty trying to make sure that we didn't destory neighbours fences or sheds in the process and on the whole I think we did a farily good job.
+I was predominantly on rope duty trying to make sure that we didn't destroy neighbours fences or sheds in the process and on the whole I think we did a fairly good job.
 So after reclaiming the garden a couple of weeks ago the bush had once again taken over it but this time I was just a means to an end.

 ![alt text](https://allenar.github.com/images/IMG_27.JPG "Piles")
 So we cut down everything that was left, right back to the base.
 That was the point at which I was really stumped (sorry, it was too good an opportunity to miss!).
 How do you get rid of a "stump" that is this massive?!